East Hargett Street (Raleigh, North Carolina): Decline and rehabilitation

 Development on the street slowed after the end of World War II in 1945.
 In the 1960s, commercial activity moved away from downtown Raleigh, as more people began to shop at new malls and shopping centers and by the middle of the decade East Hargett Street had begun to economically decline.
 Some black businesses consolidated or fell under corporate ownership, while other merchants moved their operations elsewhere in search of more space.
 Black consumers, due to improved civil rights, were also able to shop in more places.
 The Lightner Arcade underwent a series of ownership changes until it burned down in June 1970.
 The Delaney family sold their building that year to a black physician, who converted the first floor of the structure into a restaurant.
 By 1982 many of the buildings on East Hargett were vacant and the Royal Theatre had been demolished, though some black businesses remained.
 In 1985 the Delaney Building was listed as a contributing structure to the Moore Square Historic District.

 Modest renovations of East Hargett buildings were undertaken in the 1980s, but restorations steadily increased after 2002.
 A report issued by the Raleigh municipal government in 2007 assessed that there was "very little commercial development" and few African American businesses along the street, and that the surrounding residential area was beset with crime, drug trafficking, with many properties owned by absentee landlords.
 Despite this, investors began to take an interest in the street's real estate, as the rest of the downtown area revitalized.
 Hamlin Drug survived the decline and general departure of independent drug stores from urban areas in North Carolina before it closed in 2017, becoming the last of the historically black businesses from the earlier era to depart.
-In April 2021, the Raleigh ArtBeats organization and the city government sponsored the painting of murals by TJ Mundy along the street to commemorate the street and its historical black businesses.
+In April 2021, the Raleigh ArtBeats organization and the city government sponsored the painting of murals by T.J.
+Mundy along the street to commemorate the street and its historical black businesses.